ASPLes/libvortex-1.1/trunk/libvortex-1.1/py-vortex/doc/connection.rst

       Allows to decrement python reference count.
 See :meth:`incref` for more information.

+   .. method:: skip_conn_close ([skip])

+      Allows to configure this connection reference to not call to shutdown its associated reference when the python connection is collected.
+This method is really useful when it is required to keep working a connection that was created inside a function but that has finished.

+      By default, any :class:`vortex.Connection` object created will be finished when its environment finishes.
+This means that when the function that created the connection finished, then the connection will be finished automatically.

+      In many situations this is a desirable behaviour because your python application finishes automatically all the stuff opened.
+However, when the connection is created inside a handler or some method that implements connection startup but do not waits for the reply (asynchronous replies), then the connection must be still running until reply arrives.
+For these scenarios you have to use :meth:`skip_conn_close`.

    .. attribute:: id

       (Read only attribute) (Integer) returns the connection unique identifier.